JupiterAlien/MSFT/README.md

-# KQL-Queries

-Basic KQL Queries Examples for MS Advanced Hunting
+# Microsoft useful commands for live response sessions or KQL queries for Advanced Huntings